 The Indian legend regarding the discovery of tea is that Bodhidharma, an ancient Buddhist ascetic amputated his eyelids because he experienced sleepiness when meditating.
 The eyelids sprouted ten tea plants.
 When these plants’ leaves were steeped in hot water and consumed, sleep was banished.

-(iv) Based on the inference from the extract, which of these is NOT TRUE about tea drinking in the sixteenth-century Europe?
+(iv) Based on the inference from the extract, which of these is NOT TRUE about tea drinking in sixteenth-century Europe?
 [1]

 Dr. Smith is a doctor of sixteenth-century Europe.